darkosancanin/scratchpad/angular2-puzzle/README.md

 # angular2-puzzle

-This is a 9 piece puzzle built using Angular2 done for a coding challenge.
+This is a simple 9 piece puzzle done as a coding challenge using Angular2.
+Run `ng serve` to start.